But first of all – What is churn rate?

 Sometimes it can be as simple as offering additional training, or reaching out to a new point of contact after someone leaves this business, which can give you some quick wins.

 It’s important to keep in regular contact and be proactive in your communication and updates.
 What you never want is a customer feeling they always have to chase you and that they’re always the one initiating contact and pushing to get things moving.

 They want to feel you value them and that you are working hard for them – without prompting!

 By reaching out to your customers before they need you, you’re demonstrating that you’re invested in helping them get the most out of your product or service.

-8: Offer incentives
+8: Offer incentives to reduce customer churn

 When determining when to surface these incentives, there are a few things to consider.
 For one, you’ll want to think about the customer’s timeline: If they are approaching the end of their contract and you’re worried they might not renew, providing a discounted renewal rate could be the push they need to stick around.